quii/learn-go-with-tests/README.md

 * [Time](time.md) - using the `time` package to schedule activities.
 * [WebSockets](websockets.md) - learn how to write and test a server that uses WebSockets.

+### Testing fundamentals

+Covering other subjects around testing.

+* [Introduction to acceptance tests] - Learn how to write acceptance tests for your code, with a real-world example for gracefully shutting down a HTTP server

 ### Questions and answers

 I often run in to questions on the internets like